-The general meeting is led by an independent chair proposed by the Board of Directors; this person will normally be the Chair of the Nomination Committee.
+The general meeting is led by an independent chair proposed by the Board of Directors and approved by the General Meeting; this person will normally be the Chair of the Nomination Committee.

 Members of the Board of Directors are present at general meetings, but normally not the entire Board has attended.
 No items of business at general meetings have made this necessary to date.
-The Board Chair, the general manager and the heads of the various business areas are always present in order to reply to any questions that may be raised.
+The Board Chair, the President and CEO and the heads of the various business areas are present in order to reply to any questions that may be raised.